 Additional Supplements to Treat Lyme Disease

 A few other supplements deserve to be mentioned in the fight against Lyme disease.
-For example, choline, which is part of the vitamin B group.
+For example, choline is part of the vitamin B group.
 When compared in studies, those who took choline had 20% lower inflammation than those who did not.

 Other supplements to mention include:

 - DHA, an omega-3 fatty acid

 Vitamin D levels are found to be low in people with Lyme disease.
 You can take supplements because you can’t spend your whole day in the sun, which is one way to absorb it.
 Vitamin D has many uses, but Lyme disease helps your body better absorb other supplements.
 It can also boost your mood and increase your energy levels.

 Vitamin D promotes quicker healing, reduces the risk of infections, boosts the immune system, and improves cognition.

 When taking supplements for Lyme disease, you must follow an anti-inflammatory diet.
 If you take supplements while eating unhealthy foods, the supplements may not have a positive effect.
 However, reducing sugar, gluten, and dairy intake will help you get the most benefits from every supplement.

 A great example of a treatment clinic outside the United States, Canada, and the UK to discuss supplements with is the Lyme Mexico Clinic.
 Call them to find out how you can benefit from their services.